krfkeith/tart/trunk/doc/source/intro/classes.rst

   }

 Note however, that you can't actually change the runtime representation of a type this way.
-The reason is simple: The :keyword:`extend` declaration may not be visible everywhere in the program.
+The reason is simple: The :kw:`extend` declaration may not be visible everywhere in the program.
 If you extend class :class:`String`, some modules may only see the original, unextended class, while other modules will see the extended version of the class.
 In order for all of the code to interoperate, the runtime implementation of the class must be the same, regardless of the extension.